joemar25/Mother-Chef/README.md

 <h3> Problem </h3>

 Chef took an examination two times.
-In the first attempt, he scored XX marks while in the second attempt he scored YY marks.
+In the first attempt, he scored `X` marks while in the second attempt he scored `Y` marks.
 According to the rules of the examination, the best score out of the two attempts will be considered as the final score.
 Determine the final score of the Chef.

 <h3> Input Format </h3>

 - The first line contains a single integer TT — the number of test cases.
 Then the test cases follow.

-- The first line of each test case contains two integers XX and YY — the marks scored by Chef in the first attempt and second attempt respectively.
+- The first line of each test case contains two integers `X` and `Y` — the marks scored by Chef in the first attempt and second attempt respectively.

 <h3> Output Format </h3>